by Marcelle Pick, OB/GYN NP

 - Crave chocolate

-Women who experience PMS symptoms are usually not getting enough calcium, magnesium, vitamins K, B vitamins especially B6, and E, and other micro- nutrients.
+Women who experience PMS symptoms are usually not getting enough calcium, magnesium, vitamin K, B vitamins (especially B6), and vitamin E, and other micro-nutrients.
 Without a daily supply of these essential items, your body demands urgent attention by intensifying your PMS symptoms.
-It is common for PMS symptoms of all kinds to escalate for women in their 40s, particularly if they haven’t been getting sufficient vitamins, minerals, and other nutrients for years.
+It is common for PMS symptoms of all kinds to escalate for women in their 40s, particularly if they haven’t been getting sufficient vitamins, minerals, and other nutrients for years – it can be a cumulative effect.
 What is also well documented is that those that have increased PMS also have a harder time in perimenopause.

 Changing the Factors that Contribute to PMS

 If your answer to any of the three questions above was “yes”, I encourage you to see what simple changes you can make today to reduce your hormonal imbalance and PMS symptoms.
 For more information, click here to take our PMS Quiz to assess where you are and how you can become healthier and enjoy a lifestyle that has fewer monthly emotional swings.